Searching for a Looker, Performer or a Swagger? Best Bikes Under 1.5 Lakh which will make you Hungry for more Power

-We already talked about bikes which are priced under Rs 1 lakh as this is the budget on most college goers in the country.
-Now, let’s focus on the bikes under 1.5 lakh (which I think is better in many ways).
+We already talked about bikes which are priced under Rs 1 lakh as this is the budget on most college-goers in the country.
+Now, let’s focus on the best bikes under 1.5 lakh (which I think is better in many ways).
 The prices of bikes mentioned here are ex-showroom, so road tax and insurance will be added after the purchase.
-One must also note that this is not a comparison of bikes but motorcycles which will provide a particular value to your money.
+One must also note that this is not a comparison of bikes but motorcycles which will provide particular value to your money.

 First in the list of top 5 bikes under 1.5 lakh is TVS Apache RTR 200 4V.
-Apache 200 4V is available in a lot of variants, starting from the basic carburetor to FI and ABS equipped variants.
-The price also varies a lot and the highest priced model is available in carburetor and Dual-channel ABS.
+Apache 200 4V is available in a lot of variants, starting from the basic carburettor to FI and ABS-equipped variants.
+The price also varies a lot and the highest-priced model is available in carburettor and Dual-channel ABS.
 Price Tag of this model is Rs 1.11 Lakh ex-showroom.

 Also Read: Top 6 Bikes under 1 Lakh in India